andresg9108/grunt-contrib-processpy/README.md

 - "../pageTemplates": This folder contains the templates that each of the pages will use.
 - "../web": This folder contains the production files.

-You can run the command "grunt process-html" to update the production files manually, but one of the advantages of this project is that you can run "grunt" to listen to the project and that every time changes are saved to the files development, run the command automatically and to tell the program to stop listening, press Ctrl + C.
+You can run the command "grunt process-html" to update the production files manually, but one of the advantages of this project is that you can run "grunt" to listen to the project and that every time changes are saved to the files development, run the command automatically, and to tell the program to stop listening, press Ctrl + C.

 Now we can do a couple of tests to see how it works (remember to listen to the project with the "grunt" command).
 Open the file "../example/pageTemplates/index.html" and add the following lines: